rafageist/rafageist.com/Blog/2024/Conditional Logic in PHP with Short-Circuiting for Cleaner Code.md

 !$isLoggedIn and handleUnauthorizedAccess();
 ```

+- [i] For complete reference about logical operator in PHP, see the online manual: https://www.php.net/manual/en/language.operators.logical.php
 ## Advantages of Short-Circuiting

 1. **Conciseness:** Short-circuiting reduces the need for nested `if-else` constructs, resulting in more concise code.